 Prevention Of Birth Defects

 Dark leafy vegetables like collard greens are a staple in any pregnant woman’s diet.
 This is because they are among the best natural sources of folate (3).
-Folate is a vital nutrient in pregnant women and small children because it helps with the body’s growth (3).
+Folate is a vital nutrient in pregnant women and small children because it helps with the body’s growth and neural tube development (3).

 Collard greens also improve digestion due to their high water and fiber content.
 Water helps in softening your stool, which prevents constipation.
 Likewise, high fiber content also prevents constipation and helps maintain a healthy digestive tract (4).